civiform/docs/docs/it-manual/api/program-applications.md

 #### `fromDate`
 - **Parameter**: `fromDate`
-- **Format**: An ISO-8601 formatted date (i.e. YYYY-MM-DD).
+- **Format**: An ISO-8601 formatted date-time with zone id (i.e. YYYY-MM-DDTThh:mm:ssZ).
-- **Description**: Limits results to applications submitted on or after the provided date, in the CiviForm instance's local time.
+- **Description**: Limits results to applications submitted on or after the provided date.
+Uses the CiviForm instance's local timezone when no timezone is provided, and the beginning of the day when no time is provided.

 #### `toDate`
 - **Parameter**: `toDate`
-- **Format**: An ISO-8601 formatted date (i.e. YYYY-MM-DD).
+- **Format**: An ISO-8601 formatted date-time with zone id (i.e. YYYY-MM-DDTThh:mm:ssZ).
-- **Description**: Limits results to applications submitted before the provided date, in the CiviForm instance's local time.
+- **Description**: Limits results to applications submitted before the provided date.
+Uses the CiviForm instance's local timezone when no timezone is provided, and the beginning of the day when no time is provided.

 #### `pageSize`
 - **Parameter**: `pageSize`